About Our Graduates

 Tracy Coleman, 2001, is David Packard Professor at Colorado College.

 Matthew Day, 2003, is Associate Professor of Religion at Florida State University at Tallahassee.

-Matthew Duperon, 2013, is Assistant Professor of Religion, Susquehana University (PA).
+Matthew Duperon, 2013, is Associate Professor of Religion, Susquehana University (PA).

 Jennifer Eyl, 2012, is Assistant Professor in the Department of Religion at Tufts University.
 Jen has also received a grant from the National Endowment for the Humanities to participate in a seminar in Greece last summer.

 Randy Friedman, 2005, is Associate Professor of Philosophy and Jewish Studies, and Chair of Judaic Studies and Director of the Center for Israel Studies at SUNY Binghamtom.

 William Gilders, 2001, is Associate Professor of Religion at Emory University, GA .

-James P. Gubbins, 1997, is Assistant Professor of Interdisciplinary Studies at Salem State College (MA).
+James P. Gubbins, 1997, is Associate Professor of Interdisciplinary Studies at Salem State College (MA).

-Caroline Johnson Hodge, 2002, is Associate Professor of Theology at Holy Cross.
+Caroline Johnson Hodge, 2002, is Associate Professor in the Religious Studies Department at Holy Cross.

 Jianshe Kong, 2006, is teaching at Marist College.

 Jung Lee, 2003, is Assistant Professor of Religion at Northeastern University (MA).

-Nathaniel Levtow, 2006, is AssociateProfessor of Liberal Studies at the University of Montana -Missoula.
-He recently published Images of Others: Iconic Politics in Ancient Israel, Eisenbrauns, 2008.
+Nathaniel Levtow, 2006, is AssociateProfessor of Global Humanities and Religions at the University of Montana -Missoula.

-Alissa A. MacMillan, 2013, is a Postdoctorate Fellow in Philosophy at the University of Antwerp.
+Alissa A. MacMillan, 2013, Research Fellow at the University of Antwerp.

 Nelson Maldonado-Torres, 2002, is Professor of Comparative Literature at Rutgers University (NJ).

 Judson Murray, 2008, is Associate Professor of Religious Studies at Wright State University (Ohio)

-Brian Rainey, 2014, is Associate Professor at Princeton Theological Seminary.
+Brian Rainey, 2014, is Assistant Professor of Old Testament at Princeton Theological Seminary.

-Erin Roberts, 2010, is Assistant Professor of Philosophy and Religion at the University of South Carolina.
+Erin Roberts, 2010, is Associate Professor and Chair of Philosophy and Religion at the University of South Carolina.